Kia Telluride Wins 2020 North American Utility Vehicle Of The Year

 - Award locks down Kia's place in the top tier of world automakers

 DETROIT, Jan.
-13, 2020 /PRNewswire-HISPANIC PR WIRE/ -- Today, the Kia Telluride was named 2020 North American Utility Vehicle of the YearTM by the distinguished North American Car of the Year jury (NACTOY).1 This first-time honor for the Kia brand caps an unprecedented number of awards for Kia's three-row SUV from major consumer and enthusiast publications since the Telluride appeared in dealerships early last year.
+13, 2020 /PRNewswire/ -- Today, the Kia Telluride was named 2020 North American Utility Vehicle of the YearTM by the distinguished North American Car of the Year jury (NACTOY).1 This first-time honor for the Kia brand caps an unprecedented number of awards for Kia's three-row SUV from major consumer and enthusiast publications since the Telluride appeared in dealerships early last year.

 "We are immensely proud of Telluride capturing North American Utility of the YearTM," said Sean Yoon, CEO of Kia Motors North America.
 "It solidifies years of effort on behalf of every Kia employee to build vehicles consumers desire and industry experts value.
 Winning the North American Utility Vehicle of the YearTM is an honor that marks Kia's arrival in the top tier of the world's automotive manufacturers."